BLOG UPDATE: Real Networks is thrilled to announce RealTimes. Read all about the exciting new product features of RealTimes.

 MOBILE PHONE MOVIES: STREAMING SERVICES AT YOUR FINGERTIPS

 The roster of movies on Netflix’s $8-a-month streaming plan still isn’t as compelling as it should be.
 Blame it on studios such as Sony and Universal keeping their titles off of Netflix.
 Of course, there’s still the frustration you experience when the rights to some titles expire and you can’t watch them on Netflix anymore.
 But it’s getting better all the time.
-Netflix’s Android app that’s free when you purchase a streaming subscription to the service can be used to watch any movie available for streaming on your mobile device.
+Netflix’s Android and iOS apps are free when you purchase a streaming subscription to the service can be used to watch any movie available for streaming on your mobile device.

 Like Hulu, the selection of newer movies is spotty.
-You’ll currently find Friends With Kids, Cosmopolis, and Bernie among the newer arrivals.
+You’ll currently find American Wedding, Cosmopolis, and Paycheck among the newer arrivals.
 The selection of older titles is a bit better, where you’ll find classics such as Midnight Cowboy and Gosford Park.
 Netflix’s foreign film roster is good, even for celebrated newer titles such as Leos Carax’s Holy Motors and 5 Broken Cameras, which was nominated for a 2013 Academy Award for best documentary feature.
-Netflix’s strength is in its roster of television shows, which includes Mad Men, the Netflix original series House of Cards, and the upcoming reboot of Arrested Development.
+Netflix’s strength is in its roster of television shows, which includes Mad Men, the Netflix original series House of Cards, the reboot of Arrested Development, and Fuller House.